Original Cub Document

 ARTICLE I

 Sec.
 1 The 106th Infantry Division Association shall maintain an office in or near the city in which the secretary-treasurer resides.
+Sec.
+2. The office of the association shall be open for busing throughout each year.

 Sec.
 3. All official records of the association shall be stored in the office of the association.